Anton Markus Pasing

 His projects were u. a. at the NAI (Dutch Architecture Institute) in Rotterdam, in the Aedes Berlin Gallery, at the Architecture Biennale in Venice, on the 1st.
 International Architecture Biennale Rotterdam and shown in the New Collection in Munich and at the Dortmunder Kunstverein.
 Other exhibitions in Korea followed until today.

 From 2004-2007 he was the scientific director of the MKI (Institute for Media, Communications and Information) in Düsseldorf.

-In 2010 he was nominated for the “Smart Furture Award” and in 2016 won the KROB First Prize for “Best Digital / Hybrid Media”.
-UNITED STATES.
+In 2010 he was nominated for the “Smart Future Award” and in 2016 won the KROB First Prize for “Best Digital / Hybrid Media”, USA.

 Most of the office’s projects until 2002 were published in the publications “remote-controlled architecture” and “16: 9_remote-controlled II”.

 In 2014, Anton Markus Pasing published the book: “Eutopia II: non-linear multiple hybrid solutions”, which was published by Revolver Verlag Berlin.